Muslims in India struggle for access to mental health care – DW – 12/24/2024

 "I am a Muslim, but I don't look or sound like the stereotypical Muslim.
 I am educated, can speak fluent English, am a single child, and at one point I had brightly colored hair," she said.
 "Often things said to me were very offensive that were rooted in deep biases against Muslims," she added.

-Rehman recalled her grim experience with a psychiatrist at one of India's top hospitals, All India Institute of Medical Sciences (AIIMS), in New Delhi.
-"While explaining the side-effects of the medicine for pregnant women, he said: 'I just want to flag this to you because you people [Muslims] have many children.'"
+Sana recalled her grim experience with a psychiatrist at one of India's top hospitals, All India Institute of Medical Sciences (AIIMS), in New Delhi.
+"While explaining the side-effects of the medicine for pregnant women, he said: 'I just want to flag this to you because you people [Muslims] have many children,'" she said.

 Muslim mental health needs 'almost invisible'